guanyilin428/Dynamic-Speculative-Planning/README.md

 # Dynamic Speculative Agent Planning

 ## Abstract

-Dynamic speculative planning aims to enhance decision-making in time-sensitive tasks by predicting and optimizing future outcomes in real-time.
-Unlike traditional planning approaches that rely on fixed parameters, dynamic speculative planning adapts by continuously adjusting its predictions based on incoming data.
-This method employs online learning and incremental speculative step prediction to reduce computational costs and time delays, allowing systems to plan and execute actions more efficiently.
-By utilizing advanced techniques such as expectile regression and cost-latency preference bias, dynamic speculative planning improves both time savings and token usage in complex, dynamic environments.
-This repository provides tools and algorithms designed to implement dynamic speculative planning strategies, offering insights into their effectiveness across various benchmarks and tasks.
+Dynamic speculative planning enhances decision-making in time-sensitive tasks by continuously predicting and optimizing future outcomes in real time.
+Unlike traditional planning methods that rely on fixed parameters, this approach adapts dynamically based on incoming data.
+By leveraging online learning and incremental speculative step prediction, it reduces computational costs and latency, enabling systems to plan and act more efficiently.
+Techniques such as expectile regression and cost-latency preference bias further improve time savings and token efficiency in complex environments.
+This repository provides tools and algorithms for implementing dynamic speculative planning strategies, along with evaluations on various benchmarks and tasks.

 ## Experiment & Command
 We provide two environments for two separate experiments.
 Please follow instructions accordingly.